One out of two men and one out of three women will develop cancer during their lifetimes.

 Who is this

-This activity was developed for primary care physicians, advance practice nurses, and physician assistants working with patients with a family history of cancer.
+This activity was developed for primary care physicians, advance practice nurses, and physician assistants working with patients with a family history or other risk factors for cancer.